ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

-# ErgoFlow: A Graphical Notation for Designing of Ergo Contracts
+# ErgoFlow: A Declarative Framework for Development of Ergo Contracts

-### Why does it matter?
+### Introduction

 [ErgoScript](https://ergoplatform.org/docs/ErgoScript.pdf) is the contracts language on the Ergo blockchain.
 Even though it has concise syntax adopted from Scala, it still may seem confusing at first, because conceptually ErgoScript is quite different from the conventional languages which we all know and love.

-It is because Ergo's programming model is declarative whereas conventional programming is imperative.
-In the declarative model of Ergo you need to tell the system what it should do for you leaving it the freedom of choosing how it will be achieved.
-The typical question "How I can send ERGs to Alice in ErgoScript?" should be rephrased as "What I should tell the system so that Alice gets the coins?".
-From this perspective ErgoScript is one piece of the puzzle, and the transactions API of [Appkit](https://github.com/aslesarenko/ergo-appkit) is the other (we will talk about this later in this post).

-Declarative programming models has already won the battle against imperative programming in many application domains like Big Data, Stream Processing, Deep Learning, Databases, etc. In a long term declarative model is also going to win the hearts of dApp developers.
+It is because Ergo is UTXO based blockchain, whereas smart contracts are traditionally associated with account based systems like Ethereum.
+However, Ergo's transaction model have many advandages over account based models and with a right approach it may be much easier to develop Ergo contracts than to write and debug Solitity code.

+There are key aspects of Ergo's programming model (based on UTXO) in which it is different from Ethereum (i.e. account model)

+##### Paradigm
+The account model of Ethereum is imperative.
+A typical task of sending coins from Alice to Bob means changing balances in the storage as a series of operations.
+Ergo's UTXO based programming model is declarative where ErgoScript contracts specify conditions for a transaction to be accepted by the blockchain (not changes to be made).

+##### Scalability
+In the account model of Ethereum both storage changes and validity checks are performed on-chain during code execution.
+In contrast, Ergo transactions are created off-chain and only validation checks are performed on-chain thus reducing the amount of operations performed by every node of the network.
+In addition due to immutability of the transaction graph, various optimization strategies are possible  to improve throughput of full nodes.
+Light nodes are also possible thus further facilitating scalability.

+##### Shared state
+Account model is all about shared mutable state of account storage, which is known to lead to complex semantics (and subtle million dollar bugs) in the face of concurrent and distributed computations.
+Ergo model is based on immutable graph of transactions, this approach, inherited from UTXO, plays well with the concurrent and distributed nature of blockchains and facilitates light trustless clients.

+##### Expressive Power
+Ethereum advocated execution of turing-complete language on the blockchain.
+It theoretically promised unlimited potential applications, it practice however, the limits come from excessive storage growth, subtle multi-million bugs, gas costs which limit application complexity etc. On the other hand, Ergo extends UTXO to enable turing-completnes while limiting complexity of the ErgoScript language.
+The same expressive power is achieved in a different, more semantically sound way.

-In this post I want to introduce a graphical notation which can help in designing of complex Ergo contracts in a declarative way.
+In this article I want to introduce ErgoFlow - a developer framework for designing of complex Ergo contracts in a declarative way.

 ### From Imperative to Declarative